Application Packages in Declarative Sharing in the Native Application Framework

 Test the application

-CREATE APPLICATION DECL_SHARE_APP FROM APPLICATION PACKAGE DECL_SHARE_APP_PKG
+CREATE APPLICATION <DECL_SHARE_APP> FROM APPLICATION PACKAGE <DECL_SHARE_APP_PKG>

 Copy

-ALTER APPLICATION PACKAGE DECL_SHARE_APP_PKG UPGRADE USING VERSION LIVE;
+ALTER APPLICATION PACKAGE <DECL_SHARE_APP_PKG> UPGRADE USING VERSION LIVE;

 Copy

-To test some features, such as app roles, you must first release a new version of the application package, and then test using a separate consumer account.
+To test some features, such as app roles, you must first release a new version of the app package, and then test using a separate consumer account.
 For more information, see Install a Declarative Native App and Access content in a Declarative Native App.

 Optional: Reset edits on a live version

-ALTER APPLICATION PACKAGE <package_name> ABORT LIVE VERSION;
+ALTER APPLICATION PACKAGE <DECL_SHARE_APP_PKG> ABORT LIVE VERSION;

 Copy

-When you use the preceding command to remove the current live version, a new live version is created with the same contents as the last committed version of the application package.
+When you use the preceding command to remove the current live version, a new live version is created with the same contents as the last committed version of the app package.
 The live version is reset to the last committed version, and all changes made to the live version are discarded.

-Commit the application package
+Commit and release the application package

-Providers build a new immutable version of the application that cannot be edited, and is ready to be published.
+Committing the app package builds a new immutable version of the app that can’t be edited and is ready to be published.
+Releasing the app package does the following:

 • Makes a committed app ready to be shared with consumers.